Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-5.md

    -  Utilize Azure Chaos Studio to assess the resilience of the Azure Kubernetes service where the Contoso Traders' application is hosted.
    - Using Chaos Studio, target the AKS cluster resource.
-   - Create an experiment and set up faults on AKS Chaos Mesh Pods for 5 minutes, and execute the experiment.
+   - Create an experiment and set up faults on AAKS Chaos Mesh Pods Chaos (deprecated) for 5 minutes, and execute the experiment.

+     > **Note:** To Complete this challenge use Azure Cloud Shell (Bash) to set up AKS credentials, switch to PowerShell, and deploy Chaos Mesh in namespace.
+Verify pod status and create an Nginx pod if none exist.
+Access **Azure Chaos Studio** via the portal to explore chaos engineering experiments.

 ## Success criteria:
 To complete this challenge successfully: